 Andrew Y. Lee

-I also work on the ethics of consciousness, mathematical metaphysics, and representational systems.
-My philosophical interests cover a wide range of topics across mind, metaphysics, value, language, science, and mathematics.
+My research investigates the structure of consciousness, the ethics of consciousness, mathematical metaphysics, and perception and representation.
+My philosophical interests extend across mind, metaphysics, value, epistemology, language, science, and mathematics.

 research projects